 Click here after starting sermon audio to bring up slides and visual aides which go along with the sermon.
-[May take 1-3 minutes to open.]
-Once the first slide appears you can follow along with the message and use the arrow keys to advance the slides.
 How to edit and use

 PowerPoint Viewer can be used to view our pps slideshow files if you do not have PowerPoint.

 Help spread the Word by using the recommendation links, above...it's a proven system that keeps this ministry free!

 NOTICE!
 Our sermons are free to download, copy and paste, edit and use as you see fit...but only our free subscribers get the newest messages, featured sermons, and some gifts we shower on them from time to time!

 What ingredients did God stir into the life of Moses to make him the mighty man he became?
 And will this recipe work in our lives as well?

 It started out as a very normal day.
 Like most of the days in his 40 years on the backside of the desert, it was likely uneventful and with no real expectations of much happening.
 The sun rose, the sheep grazed, the tumbleweeds rolled.
 But it is an extraordinary day, and this harsh barren landscape as it turns out is about to become a divine location on the face of the map.